 Pagan traditions that lean heavily on Metaphysical principles see the rainbow as a bridge between peoples or worlds, similar to the Norse.
 In this variation the worlds aren’t necessarily physical words, but rather spiritual paths.
 Connecting all beliefs together by a bridge of light, inspiration, commonality and compassion.
 This might have been one of the inspirations for the rainbow colors to become the symbol of LGBT pride.
 At least I’d like to think that’s one of the reasons.

-Rainbows can be seen in their full circular splendor.
+Rainbows can be seen in their full circular splendor too.
 The best way to see this is from a plane looking down on Earth.
 In front of a waterfall, and occasionally appearing around the sun.
-Some say this is phenomenon seen from countries that exist around the equator.
+Some say this phenomenon is seen best from countries that exist around the equator.
 I’m not sure about that.
 But it seems to be a popular saying.

-How ever you feel drawn to see the rainbow, share your vision and write it down.
+How ever you feel drawn to see the rainbow and what it means, share your vision and write it down.
 Allow yourself to change your perspective over time and evolve your description and definition.
 No one said you had to follow an ancient myth.
 Pick and choose the stories you like and build your own legend of the rainbow’s energy and purpose.
+After all it’s your experience.
+Why shouldn’t you follow the meaning of it’s appearance based on your personal experience.

 © 2016 Springwolf, D.D., Ph.D.
 Springwolf Reflections / Springs Haven, LLC.
 All Rights Reserved.